 “What you are doing is effectively creating a flow or cascade for the income to ultimately end up at the person or people who pay the least amount of tax,” explains Chris Wren.

 To choose the right option, it’s essential to get advice from a solicitor or accountant.
+Make sure you do plenty of research before you choose which solicitor you’ll use, you don’t want to end up using an unreliable firm.
 “You need a structure that you can understand,” says business adviser Belinda Hudson of William Buck Chartered Accountants & Advisors.

 It’s also important to stay on the ball when nominating where the money is paid.
 Any income that isn’t distributed is taxed at the highest marginal tax rate.